 Quick tip: It is important to remember that the number one source for mosquitoes is water.
 If you do not treat and manage the water in your yard as well, you will never garden alone.
 Just one teaspoon is enough water for mosquitoes to breed in and managing that is a vital part of what we do.

 After reading this if you decide you’d rather treat your yard with natural mosquito spray than your body, we have the solution for you!
-To get those pesky mosquitoes out of your yard, Mosquito Joe offers an all-natural treatment option, using concentrated garlic and peppermint.
+To get those pesky mosquitoes out of your yard, Mosquito Joe offers a natural treatment option, using concentrated garlic and peppermint.
 Since these natural oils break down in heat and sunlight relatively quickly, we recommend the service every 2 weeks.

 Contact us by calling 281-815-0228 or message us on Facebook to learn more about our services or to schedule your treatment today!